hotelkini/hotelkini.github.io/_posts/2021-02-25-marcom-executive-fairfield-by-mariot-kuala-lumpur-jalan-mariot-international-inc-4146c93be3ca576.md

 {% include article-adsense.html %}
 ### How To Apply
 Are you looking for new challenge and job opportunity in hotel industry this 2021 ?
-Just apply this Marcom Executive - Fairfield by Marriott Kuala Lumpur, Jalan... job online through Indeed Malaysia
+Just apply this Marcom Executive - Fairfield by Marriott Kuala Lumpur job online through Indeed Malaysia
 <a href="https://malaysia.indeed.com/viewjob?jk=4146cc93be3ca576" class="btn btn--info" target="_blank" rel="nofollow noopenner">Apply Online</a>
 {% include 300-adsense.html %}